 Mandrakia Beach is more of an inlet with rocks to bathe on and some of the clearest water tempting you for a swim.
 Mandrakia is of the prettiest places to stay on Milos for seclusion, out-of-this-world scenery, and a great taverna serving some of the best food on the entire island.

 In fact, you can spot the octopus drying on lines around the small village that will be used in dishes served in the Medusa Taverna.
 The restaurant has tables directly on the water and the food is delightful.
-Visiting Mandrakia Beach and Village for one of the prettiest settings in Milos.
+Visiting Mandrakia Beach and village for one of the prettiest settings in Milos.

-4. Plathiena Beach
+4. Paleochori Beach